khanhlin003/Spam-Detection/README.md

 - Both Decision Tree and Random Forest had the lower number of false negatives

 ## What did we learn from this project?
-- Resampling of imbalanced dataset using oversampling, undersampling, SMOTEENN, SMOTETomek
+- Resampling of imbalanced dataset using Oversampling, Undersampling, SMOTEENN and SMOTETomek
-- Decision Tree, Naive Bayes, Random Forest Classifier
+- Decision Tree, Naive Bayes and Random Forest Classifier
+- Incorporating existing models from sklearn
-- Importance of accuracy, precision, recall and F1 score metrics
+- Importance of Accuracy, Precision, Recall and F1 Score metrics
+- Collaborating using GitHub

 ## References
 - https://github.com/nicklimmm/movie-analysis